Circumcentering Reflection Methods for Nonconvex Feasibility Problems: Preliminaries

 \begin{theorem}[Lions \& Mercier \cite{LM}] Let $A,B \subset \HH$ be closed, convex, and nonempty, with $A \cap B \neq \emptyset$ and the sum of their normal cone operators $N_A + N_B$ also maximal monotone.
 For any $\vec{x}_0\in \HH$, the sequence given by $\vec{x}_{n+1}=T_{A,B}\vec{x}_n$ converges to some $\vec{v}\in \HH$ as $n\rightarrow \infty$ such that $P_A \vec{v} \in A \cap B$. \end{theorem} Note that the condition that $N_A+N_B$ be monotone may be relaxed for the convex feasibility problem \cite[Fact~5.9]{BCL}.
 The operator described in \eqref{def:DRoperator} is called the Douglas--Rachford operator.

-Generically, the fixed points of this operator may not themselves be feasible; see \cite{LSsurvey} for a pictorial example.
-Such a figure also illustrates the useful fact that, even in the nonconvex context, fixed points satisfy
+Generically, the fixed points of this operator may not themselves be feasible; see \cite[Figure 5b]{LSsurvey} for a pictorial example.
+This example also illustrates the useful fact that, even in the nonconvex context, fixed points satisfy (see~\cite[Proposition 3.1]{LSsurvey})

 Various extensions of DR to accommodate $N$-set (where $N>2$) feasibility problems have also been considered.
 The most utilized is the product space reformulation \cite{GE,Pierra}.
 With such a reformulation, convergence is guaranteed for $N$ closed and convex sets (with nonempty intersection) by the two set result in Theorem~\ref{thm:LionsandMercier}.
 An augmented discussion of the above details are given in the recent survey article \cite{LSsurvey}.